ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 task's batch mode:

 * For the time-interval batch mode ({{time-interval-batch-mode}}, the batch bucket identifier is an interval of time and is determined by the report's timestamp.
 * For the leader-selected batch mode ({{leader-selected-batch-mode}}), the batch bucket identifier is the batch ID and indicated in the aggregation job.

 A few different pieces of information are associated with each batch bucket:

-* A VDAF-specific aggregate share, as defined in {{!VDAF}}.
+* An aggregate share, as defined by the {{!VDAF}} in use.
-* A count of a number of reports included in the batch bucket.
+* The number of reports included in the batch bucket.
 * A 32-byte checksum value, as defined below.

 When processing an output share `out_share`, the following procedure is used to